PatrykDublinowski/Generator/README.md

 # Generator
-> This is website which generate random values - usefull to create passwords.
+> This is website which generate password, PESEL, NIP, REGON and ID Number.

 ## Table of contents
 * [General info](#general-info)